diffusiondata/diffusion-rest-adapter/README.md

 The `adapter` module is more suitable for embedding the adapter in other applications.
 It expects to be notified of changes to the model.

+### diffusion-rest-adapter-integrated-server

+The `diffusion-rest-adapter-integrated-server` module creates an integrated application server and `adapter-client`.
+It is used to deploy an instance of the Diffusion REST Adapter with a web front end as a CloudFoundry application.

 ## Connecting to Diffusion